NStanley0524/Dimensional_Model_For_Sales_Analysis/README.md

 group by Customer_name, Year,Month,Day;
 ````

-4. CALCULATE THE AVERAGE MILEAGE OF VEHICLES SERVICED
+**4. CALCULATE THE AVERAGE MILEAGE OF VEHICLES SERVICED**
 ````sql
 select round(avg(Mileage), 2) as Average_Mileage from Vehicle;
 ````

-5. ANALYZE THE MOST COMMON VEHICLE MODELS AND MAKES BROUGHT IN FOR SERVICE
+**5. ANALYZE THE MOST COMMON VEHICLE MODELS AND MAKES BROUGHT IN FOR SERVICE**
 ````sql
 select Make, Model, Vehicle.VIN, Count(Job.VIN) as Most_common
 from Vehicle join Job